gravitl/wireguard-access-script/README.md

 Python 3.x
 python_wireguard library (install with pip install python_wireguard)

 # How to Use

 #### 1. Prepare Your Environment:
 Make sure you have Python and the required library installed.

 #### 2. Run the Script:

-  Open the script in a Python environment (like a Jupyter notebook).
+  Open the script in a Python environment (like a Jupyter notebook or Google Collab).
   Execute the script.
   When prompted, enter the number of peers you want to configure.